 As they start to sputter, add ginger-garlic paste.
 Mix and saute for 5-6 SECONDS.
 Stir in onion paste and mix.

 Keep sauteing till all the liquid has evaporated and masala looks all dried.
 Stir in chopped tomatoes.

 Add tomato puree and stir in all the dry spices one by one.

 I prefer to cook garam masala powder along with my gravy, instead of adding it at the last minute.
 This way it releases more flavor and adds heat to the gravy.

 Add beaten curd and give it a good mix.
-Cook for another 2-3 minutes till the masala is reduced in size and ghee starts to leave the cooked masala.
+Cook for another 2-3 minutes till the masala is reduced in size and ghee starts to separate.
 Add pureed palak to it.

-Mix well and cook for 20- 25 minutes till palak color changes from light green to dark green in color.
+Mix well and allow it to simmer for 20- 25 minutes till palak color changes from light green to dark green in color.
 Meanwhile clean and wash chicken pieces.

 Add chicken pieces to cooked palak.